Can’t decide which wine is right for you? Please call us so we can help.

 Tasting: This wine offers a bouquet that is the perfect marriage between the wood used in the ageing process (toasted bread) and the aromas of the grape variety (pear and lemon).
 It pleasantly stimulates the nose with its aromatic complexity: hawthorn, chalk, lemon and a slight touch of hazelnut.

-Perhaps more opulent than you might expect for its age, this Burgundy was the highlight of a recent trip to Domaine Thibert.
+Perhaps more opulent than you might expect for its age, this Burgundy was the highlight of another trip to Domaine Thibert.
 It drinks well on its own and will pair well with a wide range of quite rich food given its structure and its elegance.
 A-mazing!